 One of Wellington City's finest heritage buildings Turnbull House provides a welcome contrast in scale, colour and texture to the modern office buildings that surround it.
-It is a popular venue for functions and training, with five rooms that can be rented by the public.

 This stately house was built as the private residence of Alexander Turnbull and to house his extensive collection of books, maps, and documents.
 These formed the nucleus of New Zealand's national library collection.